polyphony-chat/.github/SPECIFICATION.md

 Fig. 1: Sequence diagram of a successful federation handshake.

+If Alice's session token expires, or if Alice would like to sign in on another device, she can repeat this process of generating a federation token and exchanging it for a session token.

-The usage of a federation token prevents a malicious user from registering on behalf of another user.
+The usage of a federation token prevents a malicious user from generating an external session token on behalf of another user.

 ## 2.1 Signing messages